top of page

 While most SaaS startups are focused on raising funds and optimizing growth, there’s an equally important area that many entrepreneurs often overlook: choosing key professional service providers.
 Choosing the right people and understanding the value they bring can make a huge difference to your company.

 After all, it’s not just employees and investors that help guide and grow your company.
-There are also lawyers, bankers, accountants, and human resource professionals.
-All of these people do more than just provide a necessary service; in actuality, they serve more like informal partners, providing guidance, connections, and support.
+There are other professionals that can do more than provide a necessary service; in actuality, they become informal partners that can provide guidance, connections, and support.

 Teaming up with the right professionals can have a huge impact on your long-term success.

-Here are the four providers you need to survive—and thrive—as an early-stage SaaS startup.
+Here are the four providers you need to survive — and thrive — as an early-stage SaaS startup.

-Lawyers
+1. Lawyers

 Legal help is invaluable in navigating these common issues that startups face.